Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

 \subsection{Principal Findings}

-We conducted 20 semi-structured interviewees and an online survey with $71$ participants to understand practitioner motives for choosing HPO methods.
-Our study reveals that practitioner motives comprise six goals (e.g.,~decrease practitioner effort, increase model comprehension), which practitioners pursue in the HPO of ML models, and fourteen contextual factors (e.g.,~HPO method comprehension, personal experience), which influence practitioners in their decisions for HPO methods to reach those goals.

-The multitude of goals pursued by practitioners confirms our assumption that they have strong motives for HPO beyond improving ML model performance.
-Besides improving ML model performance in the first place, practitioners are second most interested in decreasing the required amount of necessary computations and their personal efforts to perform HPO.
-This perfectly aligns with the intended goals of HPO.

-To decrease necessary computations, our study participants predominantly used Bayesian optimization.
-The frequent use of Bayesian optimization to decrease necessary computations suggests that practitioner perceptions of the benefits of Bayesian optimization are coherent with its benefits empirically shown in prior research~\cite[][]{turner_bayesian_2021}.
+Besides improving \ac{ML} model performance in the first place, practitioners are second most interested in decreasing the required amount of necessary computations and their personal efforts to perform \ac{HPO}, which reflects the basic motivation for development of \ac{HPO} tools \cite{Wang2021}.
+To decrease necessary computations, the study participants predominantly used Bayesian optimization.
+The frequent use of Bayesian optimization to decrease necessary computations suggests that practitioner perceptions of the benefits of Bayesian optimization are coherent with its benefits empirically shown in prior research~\cite{turner_bayesian_2021}.

-Despite Bayesian optimization's high sample efficiency, some practitioners prefer to use manual tuning to decrease the number of necessary computations.
-In particular, if practitioners assume that their ML model comprehension is high, they expect to outperform Bayesian optimization.
-Yet, it is difficult to compare manual tuning to programmatic HPO methods due to its reliance on a mixture of explicit and implicit knowledge that often cannot be fully extracted from observations of practitioner actions.
-One way to leverage this model comprehension could be to integrate user priors on the location of well-performing hyperparameter configurations into Bayesian Optimization~\citep{souza2021bayesian, Hvarfner2022,mallik-neurips22a}.
+Notwithstanding the high sample efficiency of Bayesian optimization, some practitioners prefer to use manual tuning to decrease the number of necessary computations.
+In particular, if practitioners assume that their \ac{ML} model understanding is high, they expect to outperform Bayesian optimization.
+Yet, it is difficult to compare manual tuning to programmatic \ac{HPO} methods due to its reliance on a mixture of explicit and implicit knowledge that often cannot be fully extracted from observations of practitioner actions.
+One way to leverage \ac{ML} model understanding could be to integrate practitioner priors on the location of well-performing hyperparameter configurations into Bayesian Optimization effectively warm-starting optimizations~\cite{souza2021bayesian, Hvarfner2022, MallikBHSJLNH23}.